searls/jasmine-archetype/README.markdown

     mvn clean package

 If you want to experiment further, try adding a new spec to the existing `element_mover_spec.js` file, and open `target/ManualSpecRunner.html` in a browser, refreshing each time you change the source.

-(Hint: if you add a new JavaScript file to the project, the runner HTML will need to be regenerated.
-This will happen on every full Maven build (m2eclipse should also do this while auto-building), but it can also be invoked from the command line with `mvn jasmine:generateManualRunner`.
+Bonus Hint: every time you add a new JavaScript file to the project, the runner HTML will need to  be regenerated.
+This will happen on every full Maven build (m2eclipse should also do this while auto-building), but it can also be invoked from the command line with:

-**Add Jasmine to an existing project**
+    mvn jasmine:generateManualRunner